tink-ab/amazon-eks-pod-identity-webhook/README.md

       --annotation-prefix string         The Service Account annotation to look for (default "eks.amazonaws.com") --aws-default-region string        If set, AWS_DEFAULT_REGION and AWS_REGION will be set to this value in mutated containers
       --enable-debugging-handlers        Enable debugging handlers.
-Currently /debug/alpha/cache is supported --in-cluster                       Use in-cluster authentication and certificate request API (default true) --kube-api string                  (out-of-cluster) The url to the API server --kubeconfig string                (out-of-cluster) Absolute path to the API server kubeconfig file
+Currently /debug/alpha/cache is supported --base-arn string                  The base arn to use if a non fully qualified role is detected --in-cluster                       Use in-cluster authentication and certificate request API (default true) --kube-api string                  (out-of-cluster) The url to the API server --kubeconfig string                (out-of-cluster) Absolute path to the API server kubeconfig file